ChrisW-priv/PersonalVault/notes/Asymmetric encryption.md

 ---
+title: Asymmetric encryption
+description: Asymmetric encryption is a method of encryption that uses a pair of keys
+date: 2025-02-14
+tags: []
 categories:
   - zettelkasten
-date: 2025-02-14
-description: Asymmetric encryption is a method of encryption that uses a pair of keys for secure communication, where one key is public and the other is private.
-tags: []
-title: Asymmetric encryption
 ---

 ## Definition